+The third species, the clover leaf-weevil (Hypera punctata), which originally came from Europe, has been in Michigan for many years.
+It is much larger than the other two species, being almost one-third of an inch long.
+It is heavy-bodied and brownish in color, striped longitudinally with grey.
 The larvae feed during the night on the leaves, and if not attacked by a fungus disease would, no doubt, prove destructive.
 However, there is a fungus disease that usually attacks them as soon as they become very plentiful, impelling the larvae to climb up to the tips of grass leaves, where they die.
-(See Fig. 37.)
-These larvae, killed by the fungus disease, are poisonous if sufficient quanities are eaten by stock.
+(See Fig. 43.)
+These larvae, killed by the fungus disease, are poisonous if sufficient quantities are eaten by stock.